keypom/keypom-docs/docs/Concepts/Keypom Protocol/Github Readme/Types of Drops/usage-customization.md

 ---

 ## Auto-Delete Drop
 *Default: False*

-If `auto_delete_drop` is `true`, the drop to deleted once all the keys have been fully used.
-This means every key has used all of its `uses_per_key`.
+If `auto_delete_drop` is `true`, the drop to deleted once all the keys have been fully used (every key has used all of its `uses_per_key`).

 ### Use case
 A great use case for auto-deleting a drop would be drops created for certain events.
 Pretend you are at NEARCON and create an NFT drop for [ticketing](../../../../Tutorials/Advanced/ticketing/concept.md).
-Once the event is over, there is no need for particular drop anymore.
+Once the event is over, there is no need for that particular drop anymore.

 Rather than needing to make sure all the keys are used and then deleting it, this configuration will automatically delete it for you.

 ---

 ## Auto-Withdraw
 *Default: False*

 This parameter is used to automatically withdraw your Keypom balance once you delete your last drop.

 ### Use case
-Pretend we are at NEARCON again, and over-fund your Keypom balance for the sake of simplicity when creating numerous drops.
+Pretend you are at NEARCON again, and you over-fund your Keypom balance.
+This is to allow you to create drops without needing to trasnfer NEAR to Keypom every time.
 After the event, you know you won't be using Keypom for a while😢 and wish to withdraw your Keypom balance into your NEAR wallet in order to stake your $NEAR.

-Rather than confirming all the drops are deleted before withdrawing your balance, you can create all the drops with `auto-withdraw` set to true and rest assured knowing that once everything is claimed and deleted, you will have your $NEAR to stake.
+Rather than confirming all the drops are deleted before withdrawing your balance, you can create all the drops with `auto-withdraw` set to true and know that once everything is claimed and deleted, you will have your $NEAR to stake.